Botanical Name: Kalanchoe tomentosa

 Decorative year-round, it makes a beautiful addition to a succulent dish garden.
 Like other succulent types, it stores water so it rarely needs watering.

-And like other types of succulents, Panda Plant is tolerant of dry air.
+And like other types of succulents, Kalanchoe tomentosa is tolerant of dry air.
 It makes a good house plant for heated homes.
 Just give it plenty of light and it'll thrive for many years.

 Light: Bright light to full sun.
 Put this succulent in a bright location year-round.
-If you move it outdoors for the warm months, move it gradually into full sun to avoid scorching its leaves.
+If you move it outdoors for the warm months, move it gradually to a sunny location to avoid scorching its leaves.

 Propagation: Take leaf cuttings in spring or early summer.
 Succulent cuttings root easily in moist sandy mix or perlite.